 This was a little bit scary since there is a slight chance that something they do in this process will cause you to need an immediate C-section.
 But I wasn’t overly nervous.
 I told myself that the chances of that happening, as they had pointed out, were very, very slim.
 They offered me pain medication before it was about to happen, which I refused.
 Turns out I definitely didn’t need it.
 My daughter turned dutifully back into the correct position in less than one minute.
 The doctors only had to give two good pushes and she was completely flipped back in the right position.
 Yes!

 So everything seemed rosy again and I could avoid having to schedule a C-section because she was facing breach.
 Woo!
+To read more in depth about flipping a breech baby, check out this article at Parent on Board.

 My due date came and still no baby.
 I had opted to be induced on the day of if she hadn’t arrived yet because the doctor told me that I was fully ready to do so and because honestly I would rather go ahead and get it over with at a scheduled time then play the wait-and-see last minute game.
 That’s just the type of person I am.
 Again, this was something I was very nervous about because I had heard that the medication to start the induction was strong and could also make your contractions hurt a lot more.
 Having nothing to compare it to I can’t say for sure, but my suspicion is that this is true, because the contractions were admittedly extremely painful.